Phase 2 Study Shows Feasibility of Axi-Cel Delivery in Outpatient Setting

 Most of the 30 patients in ZUMA-24 had received 1 prior line of therapy, including an anti-CD20 monoclonal antibody and an anthracycline-containing chemotherapy regimen; 7 patients had received 2 prior lines of therapy.
 Patients were excluded if they had received CD19-targeted therapy, any stem cell transplant, or any genetically modified T-cell therapy.1

-Authors, led by Lori A Leslie, MD, John A. Theurer Cancer Center, Hackensack Meridian Health, New Jersey, outlined the treatment protocol: patients received leukapheresis to obtain mononuclear cells at enrollment, followed by lymphodepleting chemotherapy when they were 5, 4, and 3 days away from infusion.
-Bridging therapy was given at investigator’s discretion, no later than 7 days before lymphodepleting chemotherapy.
-Patients were monitored daily for the first 7 days following infusion with axi-cel (2 x 106 CAR T-cells/kg).
+Authors, led by Lori A. Leslie, MD, John A. Theurer Cancer Center, Hackensack Meridian Health, New Jersey, outlined the treatment protocol: patients received leukapheresis to obtain mononuclear cells at enrollment, followed by lymphodepleting chemotherapy when they were 5, 4, and 3 days away from infusion.
+Bridging therapy was given at the investigator’s discretion, no later than 7 days before lymphodepleting chemotherapy.
+Patients were monitored daily for the first 7 days following infusion with axi-cel (2 x 106 CAR T cells/kg).
 Prophylactic dexamethasone of 10 mg was given before the axi-cel infusion and on days 1 and 2 after infusion.

-During initial monitoring, patients were seen daily at a health care facility at the outpatient setting to evaluate toxicity, vital signs, and complete a neurologic assessment.
+During initial monitoring, patients were seen daily at a health care facility in the outpatient setting to evaluate toxicity and vital signs and to complete a neurologic assessment.
 An optional telemedicine visit was completed at the end of the day.
 Caregivers or patients contacted the clinic if any prespecified or new abnormalities arose.
-After 7 days, follow-up at longer intervals were permitted at investigator’s discretion, although patients had to remain within 2 hours of the clinic for at least 4 weeks.
+After 7 days, follow-up at longer intervals was permitted at the investigator’s discretion, although patients had to remain within 2 hours of the clinic for at least 4 weeks.

 Additional results showed the following:

-The need for patients who are good candidates to CAR T-cell and bispecific therapy to received treatment closer to home has been much discussed in recent years.
-This week, panelists addressed the challenge at the Community Oncology Alliance Payer Exchange Summit in Reston, Virginia.3 OneOncology’s Aaron Lyss, MBA, said only 20% of patients eligible for these therapies are gaining access, and costs of care in the community setting are considerably lower than in academic institutions.
+The need for patients who are good candidates for CAR T-cell and bispecific therapy to receive treatment closer to home has been much discussed in recent years.
+This week, panelists

 The ZUMA-24 authors acknowledged some challenges of the outpatient approach.
 Notably, sending patients home following treatment largely relies on caregivers to notice signs of AEs, even before patients themselves.
 Increasingly, clinics are using remote monitoring tools to track patients’ responses, and many see this approach as essential to bringing CAR T-cell therapy and bispecifics into community settings.
 CMS has begun offering community oncology practices reimbursement for remote patient monitoring.